 That's what Linda Zeien's life was like after a fall in August 2010 left her with an injured shoulder and a swollen right hand that caused intense pain if she even thought about touching it or moving it.

 Following surgery that included inserting a plate in her wrist, and traditional therapy, Zeien's condition did not improve.
 Her pain continued to worsen, and her stress and worry deepened.

-Fortunately, Mark Rotty, MD, Zeien's boss at Allina Medical Clinic-Hastings, where Zeien is a certified medical assistant, encouraged her to go to United Pain Center for medical treatment and to Sister Kenny Sports & Physical Therapy Center – Fort Road for physical therapy and hand therapy.
+Fortunately, Mark Rotty, MD, Zeien's boss at Allina Medical Clinic-Hastings, where Zeien is a certified medical assistant, encouraged her to go to United Pain Center for medical treatment and to Courage Kenny Sports & Physical Therapy Center – Fort Road for physical therapy and hand therapy.

-United Pain Center provided Zeien with relief from her pain through medical treatment, while Sister Kenny Sports & Physical Therapy Center provided an innovative therapy approach for her condition: complex regional pain syndrome (CRPS).
+United Pain Center provided Zeien with relief from her pain through medical treatment, while Courage Kenny Sports & Physical Therapy Center provided an innovative therapy approach for her condition: complex regional pain syndrome (CRPS).

 Complex regional pain syndrome – a chronic pain condition

 Complex regional pain syndrome is a chronic pain condition associated with dysfunction in the central and peripheral nervous systems.
 Typical features include changes in the color and temperature of the skin of the affected limb or body part, accompanied by intense pain, skin sensitivity, sweating and swelling.

 The key symptom of complex regional pain syndrome is continuous, intense pain that is at a higher level and lasts longer than expected after injury.
 The pain also becomes worse over time instead of improving, which describes exactly what Zeien was experiencing.

 If not treated effectively, a patient with complex regional pain syndrome could lose the use of the affected extremity altogether.